 Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans 13.
-Complaints and concerns about school safeguarding policies 13.1 Complaints against staff Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with allegations of abuse made against staff (see appendix 3).
-13.2 Other complaints Please refer to our separate Complaints Procedures & Managing Serial and Unreasonable Complaints Policy for further detailed guidance.
+Pupils who are lesbian, gay, bisexual or gender questioning We recognise that pupils who are (or who are perceived to be) lesbian, gay, bisexual or gender questioning (LGBTQ+) can be targeted by other children.
+See our behaviour policy for more detail on how we prevent bullying based on gender or sexuality.
+We also recognise that LGBTQ+ children are more likely to experience poor mental health.
+Any concerns should be reported to the DSL.
+When families/carers are making decisions about support for gender questioning pupils, they should be encouraged to seek clinical help and advice.
+This should be done as early as possible when supporting prepubertal children.
+When supporting a gender questioning pupil, we will take a cautious approach as there are still unknowns around the impact of social transition, and a pupil may have wider vulnerability, such as complex mental health and psychosocial needs, and in some cases, autism spectrum disorder (ASD) and/or attention deficit hyperactivity disorder (ADHD).
+We will also consider the broad range of their individual needs, in partnership with their parents/carers (other than in rare circumstances where involving parents/carers would constitute a significant risk of harm to the pupil).
+We will also include any clinical advice that is available and consider how to address wider vulnerabilities such as the risk of bullying.
+Risks can be compounded where children lack trusted adults with whom they can be open.
+We therefore aim to reduce the additional barriers faced and create a culture where pupils can speak out or share their concerns with members of staff.
+14 Complaints and concerns about school safeguarding policies 14.1 Complaints against staff Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with allegations of abuse made against staff (see appendix 3).
+14.2 Other complaints Please refer to our separate Complaints Procedures & Managing Serial and Unreasonable Complaints Policy for further detailed guidance.
 Below is our parent friendly advice around raising a complaint; STAGE 1 - Speak to Teacher Informally Please speak to your child class teacher regarding your concern.
 The class teacher will then look into your concern and get back to you as soon as possible STAGE 2 - Speak to Head of Year or other appropriate member of staff If you have spoken to the class teacher and your concern continues to worry you.
 Please raise your concern formally by speaking to the year group lead/other appropriate member of staff.
 To arrange an appointment please speak to the school office.